Zankooo/personal_web_page/README.md

 ## 🛠 Technologies Used

-This project was built with:
+This project was almost entirely build with just frontend tech:

 - ⚙️ **Vue 3**
 - 🚀 **Vite** (development server & bundler)
 - 🎨 **Tailwind CSS** (styling)

-- DEPLOYMENT DELA, MAIN -> VERCEL FRONTNEND IN BACKEND RENDER -> ŠE MALO POGLEDAT VSE SKUPAJ
+Deployment:
+- frontend deployment is made in Vercel,
+- backend deployment is made in Render.

 ## 🖥 Run the Project Locally